WAAESD By-Laws (2013) [PDF]

-- Elections.
 The Officers, members of the Executive Committee and other designees of the WDA shall be elected by the membership at the WDA meeting immediately preceding the annual meeting of the Experiment Station Section.
-Nominations shall be submitted by a nominating committee named by the Chair.
+Nominations shall be submitted by the Executive Committee or from the floor.
 A simple majority vote is required for election.
 In the event the Chair-Elect, Secretary or Treasurer resign or are otherwise unable to serve, the remaining members of the Executive Committee shall appoint a member of WDA to complete the term.

 The Secretary shall see to it that the secretarial duties of the WDA are fulfilled; he/she also serves as the official Secretary of the Executive Committee.
-He/She presides in the absence of the Chair and Chair-Elect.
-The Secretary of the WDA shall bear the official responsibility on behalf of the WDA for approving all actions and communications emanating from the Recording Secretary.
+He/she presides in the absence of the Chair and Chair-Elect.

-The Treasurer shall bill each member institution for its share of the budget for the Office of the Executive Director, and transmits the funds to the institution at which the Office of the Executive Director is located.
-He/She administers the Western Directors Special Fund and performs such other duties involving finances and the transfer of funds as may be required.
+The Treasurer shall bill each member institution for its share of the budget for the Office of the Executive Director, and transmit the funds to the institution at which the Office of the Executive Director is located.
+He/she administers the Western Directors Special Fund and performs such other duties involving finances and the transfer of funds as may be required.

 All officers and other designees of the WDA are responsible for maintaining and then passing on to their successors complete sets of official documents of a continuing directive nature.